 Crossrail is London's newest railway.
 It will connect the outer suburbs and Heathrow airport to the West End, City and Canary Wharf.
 As such, Crossrail is vital to the future of London's economy.
 The increased earnings it will bring - from new jobs and quicker journeys - will benefit businesses across London.
-When it opens, it will be named the Elizabeth line in honour of Queen Elizabeth II.
+It will be named the Elizabeth line in honour of Queen Elizabeth II.

 Crossrail is the single largest investment in London's infrastructure for decades.
 It employed up to 14,000 people at the peak of construction.
-Work is now continuing to complete the project and stations along the route as soon as possible with the section through central London expected to open in 2021.
+Work is continuing to complete the project and stations along the route as soon as possible.
+The section through central London is expected to open in 2022.